 Scientists are turning to satellite-based radar observations to help understand the nature of the seismic fault and map its location.

 By combining imagery acquired before and after a quake, changes on the ground that occurred between the two acquisition dates lead to rainbow-colored interference patterns in the combined image, known as an ‘interferogram’, which allows scientists to quantify ground movement.

 An acquisition by Copernicus Sentinel-1 was made on November 12, one day after the event, and was ready to process on ESA’s Geohazards Exploitation Platform (GEP), which is a cloud-based processing environment with on-demand terrain motion mapping services.

 Several users have computed interferograms over the concerned region.

 While several faults are present in the region and marked in geological maps, none were known to be seismically active.
 The interferogram here shows a series of fringes in the area west of the city of Le Teil and has allowed scientists to identify the fault at the origin of the earthquake.
-The satellite observation also measured a ground displacement that corresponds to an uplift of up to 8 cm in the southern part of the fault.
+The satellite observation also measured a ground displacement that corresponds to an uplift of up to 8 cm (3 in) in the southern part of the fault.